 Fees: For Information on Fees, see section below.

-The Professional Diploma in Health and Safety is a Level 9 minor award at Masters level.
+Commencing in January 2022, the Professional Diploma in Health and Safety is a Level 9 minor award at Masters level.
 The programme runs over two semesters from January to December: spring semester (January to May) and autumn semester (September to December).

 The programme is a fully online course utilising the increased functionality of education and collaboration tools brought about by the pandemic.
 The lecturers are industry professionals sharing their expertise on day to day practices and future trends in the sector with participants.

 The programme develops the skills in the graduate to create, maintain, and improve health and safety in the workplace by ensuring that safety policies, practices and legislation are followed in order to prevent accidents and health problems.

 A strong focus of the programme is on the impact of personal behaviour in the assurance of a safe work environment.

 This approach adds to the traditional approaches and seeks to co-create a safety culture in the organisation in which everyone feels empowered and responsible.